Southwest flight makes emergency landing at LAX

 Flight 1704 was safely diverted to Los Angeles International Airport on Saturday after “an indication of a performance issue” with its wing flaps as it approached Bob Hope Airport in Burbank, according to an airline spokesman.

-Flaps are part of the flight control system and impacts plane lift and speed.
+Flaps are part of the flight control system and impact plane lift and speed.
 The spokesman said the system has built-in redundancies for safe operation in such a situation.

 It went to nearby LAX because the airport has a longer runway and a maintenance base where the plane can be serviced.